Pre-dreadnought battleship: Propulsion

 The working of a triple-expansion steam engine.
 High-pressure steam is used three times to produce motive power, gradually cooling as it travelled.

 Almost all pre-dreadnoughts were powered by reciprocating steam engines.
 Most were capable of top speeds between 16 to 18 kn.
 The ironclads of the 1880s used compound engines, and by the end of the 1880s the even-more efficient triple expansion compound engine was in use.
 Some fleets, though not the British, adopted the quadruple-expansion steam engine.

 The main improvement in engine performance during the pre-dreadnought period came from the adoption of increasingly higher pressure steam from the boiler.
 Scotch marine boilers were superseded by more compact water-tube boilers, allowing higher-pressure steam to be produced with less fuel consumption.
 Water-tube boilers were also safer, with less risk of explosion, and more flexible than fire-tube types.
-The Belleville-type water-tube boiler had been introduced in the French fleet as early as 1879, but it took until 1894 for the Royal Navy to adopt it for armored cruisers and pre-dreadnoughts; other water-tube boilers followed in navies worldwide.
+The Belleville-type water-tube boiler had been introduced in the French fleet as early as 1879, but it took until 1894 for the Royal Navy to adopt it for armoured cruisers and pre-dreadnoughts; other water-tube boilers followed in navies worldwide.

 The engines drove either two or three screw propellers.
 France and Germany preferred the three-screw approach, which allowed the engines to be shorter and hence more easily protected; they were also more maneuverable and had better resistance to accidental damage.
 Triple screws were, however, generally larger and heavier than the twin-screw arrangements preferred by most other navies.

 Coal was the almost exclusive fuel for the pre-dreadnought period, though navies made the first experiments with oil propulsion in the late 1890s.
 An extra knot or two of speed could be gained for short bursts by applying a 'forced draught' to the furnaces, where air was pumped into the furnaces, but this risked damage to the boilers if used for prolonged periods.

 The French built the only class of turbine powered pre-dreadnought battleships, the of 1907.